 Signage is part of the BS 8300 code of practice, it is part of an integrated communication scheme.
 Signage is essential as it gives clear directions, information and instructions for use of a building.

-Signage is an essential part of an induction loops system.
-Clarifying where a loop system exists is fundamental so that the user can access it effectively.
+Signage is an essential part of an Assistive Listening System.
+Clarifying where a loop, IR or RF system exists is fundamental so that the user can access it effectively.
 There should always be corresponding signage wherever an induction loop system is installed.

 The new BS 8300 standard matters as it cannot be ignored in any project that you may be involved with.
 The new standard also provides more clarity on how the buildings should be designed, constructed and maintained to create an accessible and inclusive environment for disabled people.